IBM/lale/README.md

 The name Lale, pronounced *laleh*, comes from the Persian word for tulip.
-Similarly to popular machine-learning libraries such as Scikit-learn, Lale is also just a Python library, not a new stand-alone programming language.
+Similarly to popular machine-learning libraries such as scikit-learn, Lale is also just a Python library, not a new stand-alone programming language.
 It does not require users to install new tools nor learn new syntax.